chinmayMohanta/TestCode/README.md

-# TestCode Code for asessment
+# Play with play framework for fun

 Please clone or download this repo.
 The directory structure is as per the the layout of play famework.